super0827/moebiusDungeons/README.md

 ![](public/assets/swordsman.png)

 ### En'garde
 The Swordsman's ability (En'Garde) grants +3 armor which reduces incoming physical damage.
 The ability can be used up to three times in a row granting a total of +9 armor.
-This bonus armor remains active until the Swordsman fails to block a physical attack.
+This bonus armor remains active until the Swordsman fails to block an attack or runs away from a monster.

 ![](public/assets/mage.png)